 PHD National Academy of Sciences of Ukraine

 Fundamental chemistry and physics, synthesis, characterization, purification, chemical modification, computational modeling, and development of 2D and 0D materials: nanodiamond, MXenes, nanoonions, nanocarbons, and other materials for applications in composites, energy storage, biology and medicine, optoelectronics, sensing, and extreme environments.

 PHD University of Missouri-Columbia

-Biofuel and bioproduct development-microalgae and agricultural product utilization; environmental monitoring and remediation-endocrine disruptors, emerging contaminants, aerosol/particulate matter, carbon sequestration; supercritical fluid reaction, extraction and chromatography; explosive and chemical agent detection and neutralization; synthesis and characterization of enantio-enriched peptides and oligomers; thermal treatment for material characterization and recycle.
+Biofuel and bioproduct development; Microalgae and agricultural product utilization; Environmental monitoring and remediation: endocrine disruptors, emerging contaminants, aerosol/particulate matter, carbon sequestration; Supercritical fluid reaction, extraction and chromatography; Explosive and chemical agent detection and neutralization; Synthesis and characterization of enantio-enriched peptides and oligomers; Thermal treatment for material characterization and recycling.

 PHD Indian Institute of Science

 Growth of functional nanowires and nanotubes of inorganic materials for energy conversion and storage, biosensor, and superconducting applications; Developing protocols for device fabrication with functional nanowire and nanotube arrays.

 Organic, physical organic, and bioorganic chemistry; Synthetic organic chemistry; Organic and bioorganic reaction mechanisms; Organofluorine chemistry; Green chemistry; Nonaqueous electrolytes for lithium ion batteries; Protein modifications; Oxidative stress; Superacids; Carbocations; Therapeutics for Alzheimer’s disease and other neurological disorders; and AGE-inhibitors and -breakers in health and disease.